melodyyangaws/sql-based-etl/README.md

 cdk deploy -c env=develop

-# Scenario2: Create a username to login Jupyter hub.
+# Scenario2: create your own username to login Jupyter hub.
+Otherwise, use the default.
-# Otherwise, login by a default name.

 cdk deploy -c env=develop --parameters jhubuser=<random_login_name>

-# Scenario3: by default, the `datalakebucket` is pointing to a S3 bucket created by the solution.
-# if you prefer to use an existing bucket that contains real data, replace the placeholder by your bucket name.
+# Scenario3: by default, the solution creates a new S3 bucket containing sample data and ETL job config.
+If you want to use real data to build an ETL, replace the `<existing_datalake_bucket>` to your bucket name.
-# NOTE: the bucket must be in the same region as the solution deployment region.
+# NOTE: your bucket must be in the same region as the deployment region.

 cdk deploy -c env=develop --parameters jhubuser=<random_login_name> --parameters datalakebucket=<existing_datalake_bucket>